 Fish Tea Soup

-Ingredients For Fish Soup
+Ingredients For Jamaican Fish Tea Soup

 - Fish: The type of fish you use is up to you.
 I am using sea bream as it’s what is available to me at this time.

-How To Make Fish Tea Soup
+How To Make Jamaican Fish Tea Soup

 Serving The Soup